The temporary boosted rate is falling to 3.5% on 16 January

 Yes – there are loads of easy access accounts that pay more than 3.5%, let alone a possible 3%

-Right now, the top account pays 4.86% from GB Bank.
-So if you had £10,000 in savings, you’d earn £136 more in interest a year with GB Bank compared to Chase, once the rate drops.
+Right now, the top account pays 4.85% from Atom (though the rate drops if you make a restriction).
+So if you had £10,000 in savings, you’d earn £135 more in interest a year with GB Bank compared to Chase, once the rate drops.

 Alternatively, you might want to consider a Cash ISA, if you’ve not yet used all of your £20,000 annual allowance yet.
-You can earn up to 5.01% with Plum, if you don’t need to access your money more than three times a year, or Trading 212 which offers 4.9% and is completely unrestricted.
+You can earn up to 5.05% with Trading 212.

 For other options, see our top savings accounts and top Cash ISAs.